JuhyungSon/SimLab/README.md

 - [Lobby Scene]

-- Button VR : Button VR is the function that activates the UI in the Lobby, Chemical Plant.
+- Button VR : activates the UI in the Lobby, Chemical Plant.

 - Fade screen: The fade screen code ensures that when the user moves from the lobby scene to the control room, the user's camera fades for three seconds.
-The user can have a more immersive impression.

-- Move Scene: The move scene code is in charge of transporting the character from one scene to another.
+- Move Scene: for transporting the character from one scene to another.

-- Network Manager: Netwrok manager code is responsible for controlling the scene within the photon network.
-If the user enters the simlab, the scene may be produced using the photon network.
+- Network Manager: for controlling the scene within the photon network.

-- Network Player: The job of the network player in code is to create the user utilizing the photon network.
-The user can communicate with other users using this code.
+- Network Player: to create the user utilizing the photon network.
+This allows users to communicate

-- NetworkPlayerSpawen: Network player spawn code is responsible for allowing the user to spawn in the scene.
+- NetworkPlayerSpawen: Allow the user to spawn in the scene.

 - ProgressBar: It represent that the progress of the video lecture.

-- Rotate: This code controls the rotation of the DC(Distillation Column) in the center of the desk in the lobby scenario.
-The user may view the DC(Distillation Column) from the lobby.
+- Rotate: Controls the rotation of the DC(Distillation Column) in the center of the desk in the lobby scenario.
+The user may view the DC from the lobby.

 - SceneTransitionManager: This code assists the user in moving from scene to scene.